 The CAS is a part time, in working environment executive training, which focuses on designing qualitative and innovative strategies for organisations and projects.
 It covers the process of project cycle management and its cross-cutting content.

-- E-learning with online courses, videos, documents, educational games, forum discussions, individual and collective work, research, exercises, reflective analysis
+- E-learning (courses: E-learning modules, videos, documents, educational games, forum discussions, individual and collective work, research, exercises, reflective analysis

-- Face to face sessions, including lectures, case studies, individual and collective work
+- Face-to-face sessions (lectures, case studies, individual and collective work)

-- Personal work with coaching focusing on reflective analysis, writing and implementation of an individual plan of action, individual and bilateral work
+- Personal work with coaching (reflexive analysis, writing, and implementation of an individual plan of action, individual and bilateral work)

 The CAS is composed of 6 weeks of courses, lectures, workshops and role-plays.
 The seventh week is allocated to the writing of a personal thematic paper.

 90% of the course is distance learning while 10% is a residential session taking place in Kampala/Jinja, Uganda (31 January - 10 February 2021).

 Diploma delivered jointly with

 - Hold a Bachelor’s degree or an equivalent university degree, plus a minimum of five years of work experience in the humanitarian, social or development sector

 - Hold a Master’s degree or an equivalent university degree, plus a minimum of two years of work experience in the humanitarian, social or development sector